(623 UDP)IPMI

 About

-Intelligent Platform Management Interface (IPMI) is a set of standardized specifications for hardware-based host management systems used for system management and monitoring.
+Intelligent Platform Management Interfacearrow-up-right (IPMI) is a set of standardized specifications for hardware-based host management systems used for system management and monitoring.
 It provides sysadmins with the ability to manage and monitor systems even if they are powered off or in an unresponsive state.
 It operates using a direct network connection to the system's hardware and does not require access to the operating system via a login shell.
 IPMI can also be used for remote upgrades to systems without requiring physical access to the target host.

 To function, IPMI requires the following components: